Noel León: 2021

-Formula Regional European Championship
+Formula Regional (2022)

 León racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 León made his first step into European single-seaters in 2022, racing in the Formula Regional European Championship with Arden Motorsport.
-He wouldn't score points at the opening two rounds in Monza and Imola, however this would change at Monaco, where he managed to obtain tenth place in the first race and ninth place in the second, scoring his first points.
-However, these were the only points he scored during a difficult season, and he finished 23rd in the standings.
+He wouldn't score points at the opening two rounds in Monza and Imola, however this would change in Monaco, where he managed to obtain tenth place in the first race and ninth place in the second, scoring his first points.
+However, these were the only points he scored during a difficult season, and he finished 23rd in the standings with three points, behind teammates Eduardo Barrichello and Joshua Dürksen.

-Euroformula Open
+Euroformula Open (2023)

 León racing in the 2023 Euroformula Open Championship at the Red Bull Ring.

 For the 2023 season, León moved to the Euroformula Open Championship, driving for Team Motopark.
-He took seven wins and an additional nine podiums over the series, winning the championship with a gap of 87 points.
+He enjoyed a dominant campaign, taking seven victories and a further nine podiums to secure the championship by 87 points.
+He began the season strongly in Portimão, finishing third on debut before securing his first win in the third race.
+A podium lockout in Spa-Francorchamps—which included a win—alongside another victory at the Hungaroring cemented him as the championship leader.
+His first winless weekend came in Paul Ricard, where he was eliminated in a collision with Francesco Simonazzi in the first race.
+Nevertheless, León responded with a double victory in Austria.
+Further wins in Monza and Mugello allowed him to clinch the title at the latter round with one round to spare.

-FIA Formula 3 Championship
+Formula 3 (2022–2025)

 2022-23

 León took part in the first day of FIA Formula 3 post-season testing in 2022 with Van Amersfoort Racing.
 In the 2023 post-season testing, he again joined Van Amersfoort Racing.

-His first competitive experience in Formula 3 was at the 2023 Macau Grand Prix, once again joining Van Amersfoort Racing, where he finished 19th.
+León's first competitive experience in Formula 3 was at the 2023 Macau Grand Prix, once again joining Van Amersfoort Racing, where he finished 19th.